ResNet-LDDMM: Advancing the LDDMM Framework using Deep Residual Networks: Dynamic and Geometric Analysis of ResNet-LDDMM, and How it Builds Diffeomorphisms

-The regularizer term in the cost function (Eq. (\ref{Eq:ResNet-LDDMM})) then ensures that during the optimization, the constant $C(\Theta)$ does not go to infinity.
-As a final note, should smoothness be required,the ReLu can be replaced by a smooth approximation $g$ with bounded differential (e.g. LeakyReLU).
+with $w_i^l$ matrices whose entries are made up of the parameters $\theta^l$, along with the real numbers $b_j^l$, and $r^+=\max(r,0)=ReLU(r)$, for every real number $r$, is the ReLU function.
+Each $f(\cdot,\theta^l)$ is Lipshitz, with Lipshitz constant at most equal to the product of the matrix norms of $w_1^l,w_2^l$ and $w_3^l$.
+The fact that the corresponding transformation is a diffeomorphism can mostly be deduced from \cite{rousseau2020residual}, but because of minor differences, we give a quick summary of a proof in the following (with details in the Appendix).
+The system (\ref{Eq:discreteDiffeo}) is a forward Euler algorithm for the flow of the ODE $\partial_t\phi(t,x)=f(x,\theta(t))$, for $x$ in $\real^3$, $t$ in $[0,1]$, and $\theta(t)=\theta^l$ on the interval $[(l-1)\Delta L,l\Delta L)$.
+Hence, $\phi$ is the flow of the time-dependent vector field $f$, whose Lipshitz constant in space is always less than the maximum $\mathcal{M}$ over $l$ of the product of the matrix norms of $w_1^l,w_2^l$ and $w_3^l$.
+Therefore, $\phi(t):\real^3\rightarrow\real^3$ exists for all time $t$ in [0,1], and is a bilipshitz map for all $t$.
+Grownall's lemma also ensures that its Lipshitz constant and that of its inverse is less than $e^{t\mathcal{M}}$.
+As a final note, should smoothness be required, the ReLu can be replaced by a smooth approximation $g$ with bounded derivative.
 In this case, the velocity fields will be as smooth as $g$ and the transformation $\Phi$ will then truly be a diffeomorphism.
 However, as shown in our various experiments, this does not appear necessary, and doing so intrinsically causes the loss of one of the strong points of our approach compared to classical LDDMM: the absence of a scale (see Sec. \ref{sec:LDDMMcomparison}).